 The Northern British Columbia Graduate Student Society (NBCGSS), welcomes you to UNBC.
 We hope that you will find the CTLT to be a great asset as you begin your first of many teaching experiences!
 As someone who has worked with the CTLT to improve my own teaching style, I have found the staff so helpful and engaging.
 I value the experiences I have gained while pursuing a graduate degree and the expertise of the CTLT team.
 From personal experience, I know that teaching is one of the best ways to ensure the best possible learning while pursuing a degree.
 While more work is involved when one is teaching, the daily activities included in being a Teaching Assistant help motivate better organization and discipline in my own study.

 Often, opportunities will arise throughout your degree; take advantage of all the opportunities you can by being available to oversee exams when professors are unable to attend because of scheduling conflicts.
-Know the class material in case an emergency comes up and someone is needed to lead the class.
+Know the class material in case an emergency comes up and someone is needed to lead the class or a lecture.
 All these experiences add up, fill your resume/CV, and lead to great networks over the course of your degree.
 Be prepared as a TA to have your students request letters of reference or ask for professional advice on the areas where you and they share interests.
 As a TA, you will meet awesome students who are just as passionate about learning and researching as you are about teaching and working through your Masters Degree.
-Each student is a unique being on the path to becoming who they want to be; remember to focus on this and ensure they all get the fair treatment and support they deserve.
+Each student is a unique being on the path to becoming who they want to be; remember to focus on this and ensure they all get the fair treatment and the support they deserve.
 This is your opportunity to be innovative and expand your teaching ability.
 Being a TA will help expand your network and support system.
 You are so much more than simply an assistant for the professors with whom you work; you are a vital part of the development of others and a part of their support system.

 Dr. Heather Smith and her fantastic team at the CTLT are here to support our faculty as they deliver the best educational experience we can gain from UNBC.
 The CTLT is here to help us as we develop as educators; their support, as you will find, is a vital key to your success.
 The training opportunities will help you gain the teaching credentials that will put you ahead in your future as an educator.
 Some of these tangible benefits will be seen whether they help you navigate the online components of a course, or a workshop on impromptu skills (Yes, I attended an awesome workshop featuring impromptu and I see the benefits daily as I field questions from my students in the classroom).